andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Version 4.0 Update: (files have a V2 prefix)
 ---
 User Fred.Blo created a new approach to setup this flow concept.
+Thanks!

 >If you have it already running with the initial release (up to v3.4), there is not much need to make these changes.
+>This is not an replacement for the origial concept, it is a different concept with more parsing inside the nodes.
+>This new flow cand be downloaded seperately

 This will make it probably more easy to set it up initially.
 It also helps to have a cleaner looking Flow.
 There is one part of the Flow, that can be added seperately.
 It is an error handling mechanism for the Bridge timeout, "Event_Sender".